MicrosoftDocs/win32/desktop-src/choose-your-technology.md

 ---
-Description: 'When you want to create a new desktop app, the first decision you make is whether to use the Win32 and COM API or .NET.' ms.assetid: '82705644-F1F0-40F3-99B1-7A97BFB32831'
+Description: When you want to create a new desktop app, the first decision you make is whether to use the Win32 and COM API or .NET. ms.assetid: 82705644-F1F0-40F3-99B1-7A97BFB32831
 title: Choose Your Technology
 ms.technology: desktop
 ms.prod: windows